Lifip27/Lifip27/README.md

 # 👋 Hey there!

-I'm **Filip**, a high schooler passionate about coding, building apps, and solving real-world challenges — one bug at a time.
+I'm **Filip**, a high schooler passionate about coding, building apps, and participating in CTFs.

 🚀 Currently diving deeper into:
 - 🔧 **Frontend & Backend Development**